Clemsazert/docker-ci-cd-tutorial/README.md

 - We use the official python 3.7 image available on [dockerhub](https://hub.docker.com/_/python) with line `FROM python 3.7`

-- We then create a directory inside the container named `app` and copy all the files from the current directory to the app directory inside the container.
+- Then we create a directory inside the container named `app` and copy all the files from the current directory to the app directory inside the container.

 - Then we use `RUN` to install the dependencies listed in `requirement.txt`